Here are some tips to help you make the most of Giving Tuesday.

-Since 2012, Giving Tuesday has come around every year as an alternative to the holiday shopping frenzies of Black Friday and Cyber Monday and the urge to buy all your holiday gifts in one go.
+For nearly a decade, Giving Tuesday has come around every year as an alternative to the holiday shopping frenzies of Black Friday and Cyber Monday and the urge to buy all your holiday gifts in one go.
 Giving Tuesday is an opportunity to remind everyone about the importance of giving back to communities and each other and supporting local causes that do good for the less fortunate.
 For entrepreneurs, Giving Tuesday is a chance to advance their social responsibility goals for their businesses.

 "It isn't hard.
 It can be as simple as giving a hug, giving perspective, giving energy and, most importantly, giving time," said Tara Lundy, head of brand at LifeStraw.
 "Service isn't necessarily about 'heavy lifting;' it's a focus on the value of the little things – a smile, a kind word, thoughtful gesture or support."

-How Giving Tuesday began
+How did Giving Tuesday begin?

 Trading consumerism for community and sales for social initiatives, Giving Tuesday aims to instill the spirit of giving in everyone at a time when the focus is on buying, buying and more buying of material items.
-Giving Tuesday celebrates kindness in all its forms, whether you choose a contribution of time, money or ideas, and encourages the spread of these acts through social sharing on platforms like Instagram and Facebook.
+Giving Tuesday celebrates kindness in all its forms, whether you choose a contribution of time, money, or ideas, and encourages the spread of these acts through social sharing on platforms like Instagram and Facebook.

 "Today's workforce is significantly more interested in employers who actively pursue social initiatives, have a significant voice in making their communities stronger, and allow employees the time and opportunity to interact with causes important to them," said Blake Canterbury, founder of hyperlocal giving platform Purposity.
 "Employee retention is higher among companies that engage their workforce in these initiatives and allow for meaningful connections to giving, assuring they include employee voice in these initiatives."

-"There is a strong ecosystem created when there is a partnership between corporations, individuals and nonprofits working together, benefiting not only the local community, but also the improving health of its workforce and the company itself," he said.
+"There is a strong ecosystem created when there is a partnership between corporations, individuals and nonprofits working together, benefiting not only the local community, but also improving the health of its workforce and the company itself," he said.

 To create an easy opportunity for your team to participate, consider setting up a Facebook fundraising campaign.
 Your company could set up a fundraising page for a charity or nonprofit of your choice, or your team could donate directly to one.